Stackclash/5e-vault/3. The Party/Players/Faerah Duskrane.md

   - name: Keen Senses
     description: You have proficiency in the Perception skill.
   - name: Fey Ancestry
-    description: >-
-      You have advantage on saves against being charmed, and magic can’t put you to sleep.
+    description: You have advantage on saves against being charmed, and magic can’t put you to sleep.
   - name: Trance
-    description: >-
-      You don't need to sleep, but meditate semiconsciously for 4 hours a day.
+    description: You don't need to sleep, but meditate semiconsciously for 4 hours a day.
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.
   - name: Superior Darkvision
     description: You can see in darkness (shades of gray) up to 120 ft.
   - name: Sunlight Sensitivity
-    description: >-
-      You have disadvantage on attack rolls and on Perception checks that rely on sight when you, your target, or whatever you are trying to perceive is in direct sunlight.
+    description: You have disadvantage on attack rolls and on Perception checks that rely on sight when you, your target, or whatever you are trying to perceive is in direct sunlight.
   - name: Drow Magic
-    description: >-
-      You know the dancing lights cantrip.
+    description: You know the dancing lights cantrip.
 [3rd] You can cast faerie fire once per long rest.
 [5th] You can cast the darkness spell once per long rest.
 CHA is your spellcasting ability.
   - name: Drow Weapon Training
-    description: 'You have proficiency with rapiers, shortswords, and hand crossbows.'
+    description: You have proficiency with rapiers, shortswords, and hand crossbows.
 classFeatures:
   - name: Fancy Footwork
-    description: >-
-      During your turn, if you make a melee attack against a creature, that creature can’t make opportunity attacks against you for the rest of your turn.
+    description: During your turn, if you make a melee attack against a creature, that creature can’t make opportunity attacks against you for the rest of your turn.
   - name: Rakish Audacity
-    description: >-
-      You add your CHA modifier (2) to your initiative rolls.
+    description: You add your CHA modifier (2) to your initiative rolls.
 You don’t need advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 ft. of it, no other creatures are within 5 ft. of you, and you don’t have disadvantage on the attack roll.
   - name: Expertise
-    description: >-
-      Your proficiency bonus is doubled for any ability check you make for two chosen proficiencies.
+    description: Your proficiency bonus is doubled for any ability check you make for two chosen proficiencies.
 [6th] Choose two additional proficiencies.
   - name: Sneak Attack
-    description: >-
-      Once per turn, you can deal an extra {{scalevalue}} damage to one creature you hit with an attack with a finesse or ranged weapon if you have advantage on the attack roll.
+    description: Once per turn, you can deal an extra {{scalevalue}} damage to one creature you hit with an attack with a finesse or ranged weapon if you have advantage on the attack roll.
 You don’t need advantage on the attack roll if another enemy of the target is within 5 ft. of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.
   - name: Thieves’ Cant
-    description: >-
-      You have learned thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
+    description: You have learned thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
 It takes four times longer to convey such a message than it does to speak the same idea plainly.
   - name: Cunning Action
-    description: >-
-      You can take a bonus action on each of your turns to take the Dash, Disengage, or Hide action.
+    description: You can take a bonus action on each of your turns to take the Dash, Disengage, or Hide action.
   - name: Uncanny Dodge
-    description: >-
-      When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.
+    description: When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.
   - name: Expertise
-    description: >-
-      Your proficiency bonus is doubled for any ability check you make that uses any of the chosen proficiencies.
+    description: Your proficiency bonus is doubled for any ability check you make that uses any of the chosen proficiencies.
 feats: []
 raceSpells:
   - name: Dancing Lights